-Cybersecurity is a team effort.
+Security is a team effort.
 It’s no longer solely the responsibility of IT or cybersecurity departments to defend organizations against cyber attack.
-Cyber criminals can target any one, across all departments and roles, and this means that everyone plays a part in protecting networks, systems and data.
+Cyber criminals can target anyone, across all departments and roles, and this means that everyone has a part to play in protecting networks, systems and data.

-Staying informed about cybersecurity best practices and understanding your organization’s security efforts and policies can help you recognize and fend off cyber threats.
-We’ve put together seven questions you can ask your IT and cybersecurity teams to initiate crucial conversations about how you can best serve as a line of defense for your employer.
+Staying informed about security best practices and understanding your organization’s security efforts and policies can help you recognize and fend off cyber threats.
+We’ve put together seven questions to initiate crucial conversations about how you can best serve as a line of defense to protect your organization.

 What activities should I look for that could indicate a cyber event?

 Conversation Takeaway: Early identification of a possible threat significantly improves an organization’s chances of minimizing the damage.
 If everyone knows what suspicious activity and anomolies look like, technology teams can be alerted quickly.

 Who should I notify in the event of an attack?